MortenTryti/StandardStockModel/README.md

 6. **Explore Behavioral Finance Elements**
 * **Goal:** Integrate elements of behavioral finance, such as herd behavior, overconfidence, or panic selling, to see how they influence market sentiment and prices in the model.
-* **Why:** Behavioral factors can significantly affect market outcomes, and incorporating these would enhance the realism of your model and allow you to explore psychological impacts on pricing.
+* **Why:** Behavioral factors can significantly affect market outcomes, and incorporating these would enhance the realism of our model and allow us to explore psychological impacts on pricing.

 7. **Implement Multi-Asset Modeling**
 * **Goal:** Expand the model to simulate a portfolio of assets and observe how sentiment about one asset might influence others (e.g., contagion effect).